 6. Rearview camera: Rearview cameras not only protect your own car from damage, but prevent back-over accidents, especially those involving young children.
 A camera works in tandem with the the navigation system to provide a wide-angle shot of the view behind the vehicle.

 7. Lane departure warning: This system judges an approaching vehicle’s speed and distance to warn you about potential hazards if you switch lanes.
 It can also caution you if it senses that your car is wandering outside of your designated traffic lane.
 This warning could come in the form of a vibration through the seat or steering wheel or an audible alarm.

 8. Emergency brake assist: This brake technology is different from an antilock braking system in that it recognizes when the driver makes a sudden or “panic” stop.
 The system will apply additional brake pressure in these cases to help shorten the stopping distance.

 9. Daytime running lights: Daytime lights are a low-cost method to reduce crashes.
 They are especially effective in preventing head-on and front-corner collisions by making the vehicle more conspicuously noticeable from a greater distance.

-Contact an Attorney Based in Tacoma, Spokane, and Vancouver, WA
+Contact vehicle accident lawyers based in Tacoma, Spokane, and Vancouver, WA

 IF YOU, OR A LOVED ONE, HAVE BEEN SERIOUSLY INJURED IN A CAR ACCIDENT IN WASHINGTON – CALL TODAY FOR A FREE CONSULTATION!